Marmelodov/Liars-Registry-API/docs/index.md

 ## Tutorials

-Learn how to do common tasks with in the To-Do service.
+Learn how to do common tasks with in the Liars-Registry-API.

 First, do this tutorial to set up your development system for these tutorials.
 You only have to do this one time per development system.